ghosert/VimProject/note.md

 - [ ] dockerize the entirement runtime evn to docker based on Ubuntu 22.04

+### Move everything from my Ubuntu Desktop to docker container

 ### Ubuntu tools

 - [ ] lazydocker, fzf, httpie